Madrid beats Valencia 2-0 to keep pace with leader Atlético - WHIZ News

 The result extended Madrid’s unbeaten streak against Valencia at home to 13 league matches, since a 3-2 defeat in 2008.

-Benzema put Madrid ahead in the 12th minute with a low shot from outside the area after a pass from Kroos, who added to the lead in the 42nd with a strike from inside the box after a setup by Lucas Vázquez.
+Benzema put Madrid ahead in the 12th minute with a low shot from outside the area after Kroos’ pass.
+Kroos added to the lead in the 42nd, also with a low shot, after a setup by Lucas Vázquez, who replaced Carvajal and was also returning from injury.

-Vázquez had come on in the 28th to replace right back Dani Carvajal, who left injured in what had been his return to action after being sidelined for seven matches.

-Other Madrid players who couldn’t play on Sunday because of injuries included captain Sergio Ramos.

 Ferland Mendy, who scored in Madrid’s league win against Getafe on Tuesday, had a goal disallowed for offside in the 61st.